Your spouse will not have anything to say or do with the actual valuation of that business interest.

 Yes, there may be legal documents between partners, professionals in a practice, members of an LLC or shareholders of a corporation to establish the value of an ownership stake.
 However, our family law courts understand these documents and the valuations contained within are often specifically designed to shield business owners and professionals.
 This has no bearing on the actual valuation of the community’s interest in the business.

-Identifying the value of a spouse’s business in a divorce in Carlsbad or North County is known as “valuation.”
+Identifying the value of a spouse’s business in a divorce in North County or Carlsbad is known as “valuation.”
 Valuation is a complex process which is conducted by experts.

 Typically you and your ex-spouse will each have experts determine what they believe to be the valuation of the ownership interest.
 They will present their findings as well as underlying evidence to the Judge or within mediation to support the process they used to reach this determination and all of the factors (physical assets, liabilities, debts, goodwill) which must be included to establish valuation.
 A settlement in mediation or the Judge in your case is what will ultimately establish the value of a spouse’s business in a divorce.